-It is important to determine control in order to prepare consolidated financial statements.
+It is important to determine control in order to prepare consolidated financial statementsConsolidated Financial StatementsConsolidated Financial Statements are the financial statements of the overall group, which include all three key financial statements – income statement, cash flow statement, and balance sheet – and represent the sum total of its parents and all of its subsidiaries..
 US GAAP provides for two models for consolidation of controlling financial interests while IFRS provides a single consolidation model.

 Change in Variable Interest Entity Status

-Status of Variable Interest Entity(VIE) is to be reviewed at the end of each reporting year orEdit date and time on happening of specific reconsideration events.
-Following events are to be reviewed for ascertaining the status of VIE:
+The status of Variable Interest Entity(VIE) is to be reviewed at the end of each reporting year orEdit date and time on happening of specific reconsideration events.
+The following events are to be reviewed for ascertaining the status of VIE:

 - Change in the structure of VIE through a change in arrangements/ contracts, resulting in a change in the quantum of equity investment at risk.